The 25 best cookbooks of 2023

 Mother Tongue

 I smiled so much reading British Indian food writer Gurdeep Loyal’s debut.
 It’s the work of a real talent: inventiveness, originality and pleasure run through every page.
 Feeling like an immigrant in both Britain and India, Loyal uses that licence to reinvent the familiar and create striking combinations, while including the deliciously different: ingredients such as wonderfully sour kokum (a dried fruit) get a welcome inclusion.
 The recipes are consistently inviting, and more than occasionally wow-out-loud thrilling: I couldn’t decide between sticky treacle and kokum chicken lollipops or coconut crab crumpets with railway crispy eggs, so I made both – and I’m so glad I did.
 In the introductory pages, Loyal builds your confidence in understanding flavour combinations (or “chords”, as he puts it).
 A book of terrific writing, bold photography and fresh design, by an author with a confident, friendly, humorous voice.
-Published by and available via 4th Estate (£26).
+Published by and available via 4th Estate (£26) and Amazon

 The best cookbooks of 2023